 HPLC is the most widely used method for the separation and determination of enantiomers.
 It is especially suitable for the analysis of chiral materials with strong polarity and poor thermal stability.
 Supercritical fluid chromatography (SFC) is a new chromatographic technique.
 Because it has the advantages that gas and liquid phases do not have, it can separate and analyze some objects that gas and liquid chromatography cannot solve.

 Fig.1 Analysis of a compound in HPLC

 HPLC uses a high-pressure infusion system to pump single or mixed solvents, buffers and other liquid mobile phases with different polarities into a chromatographic column equipped with a stationary phase.
 The components are separated in the chromatographic column, and then enter the detector for detection, so as to realize the analysis and identification of the sample.
 The identification and quantification of compounds in HPLC are determined by chromatograms.
-Usually the x-axis represents retention time, and the y-axis depends on the detection method.
-Usually, an ultraviolet detector is used to measure the intensity of absorbance.
+Usually, the x-axis represents retention time, and the y-axis depends on the detection method.
+An ultraviolet detector is used to measure the intensity of absorbance.
 In addition, other types of detectors, such as mass spectrometry (MS), nuclear magnetic resonance (NMR), and fluorescence detectors, can also be used.

 BOC Sciences has advanced equipment and professional technicians who can provide you with analytical and appraisal services for specific chiral compounds.
 If you need services in this area, please contact us.
 We will wholeheartedly serve you.